dhammarstrom/RFS/README.md

 # RFS
-R for Scientific Visualization, Collaboration and Thinking
+R for Scientific Visualization, Collaboration and Thinking.
+A course in development.